Mimi Walters: Political positions

-The American Conservative Union gave Walters an 89% evaluation in 2017.

-Abortion and Planned Parenthood
+Abortion

 Walters opposed abortion, but had de-emphasized the issue during her political campaigns.
-In 2015, during her freshman term, she served on the Select Panel to Investigate Planned Parenthood.
+In 2015, during her freshman term, she served on the United States House Select Investigative Panel on Planned Parenthood.

 Cannabis

 Walters had a "D" rating from the National Organization for the Reform of Marijuana Laws, an advocacy group supporting the legalization of marijuana.

 Donald Trump

 In July 2016, FiveThirtyEight labeled Walters an "Eager Unifier", for having endorsed Trump wholeheartedly, but not until after the Indiana primary.

 In February 2017, Walters voted against a resolution that would have directed the House to request 10 years of Trump's tax returns, which would then have been reviewed by the House Ways and Means Committee in a closed session.

 FiveThirtyEight had found that Walters voted with President Trump 99% of the time, and was the eighth-most partisan Trump supporter in the House, when compared to her district's voting patterns.